 Caution.
 It doesn't safe to ford the river during high water and spring runoff!

-Lower Breitenbush Hot Springs consists of two big concrete pools, a few small concrete tubs, and a few rusted bathtubs near the river.
+Lower Breitenbush consists of a series of geothermal springs emerging along the river at temperature about 150°F. There are two big concrete pools, a few small concrete tubs, and a few rusted bathtubs at the river.

-The very hot, up to 150°F (65°C), water is transferred from the source by a few hoses.
+The water from the source is transferred by a few hoses.
 The temperature in the tubs and pools varies.
-If the temperature is too hot for you, you can divert hoses.
+If the water is too hot for you, you can divert hoses and wait until it cools down.
 Generally, the closer tubs to the source the hotter water.
 Due to lack of maintenance, big pools look unsightly.
 Unclear water, walls and the pools floor are slippery, which indicates the presence of bacteria and algae.
-Small tubs are in better condition since it is much easier to clean them before your soaking.
+Small tubs are in better condition since it is much easier to clean them before your bathing.

-Unfortunately, Lower Breitenbush got a serious problem with some visitors littering and leaving trash.
+Unfortunately, Lower Breitenbush got a serious problem with littering.
 Please don’t leave any trash behind!
 Pack it out.
 If you have an extra bag, pick the trash that others have left.

 Brief History of Lower Breitenbush Hot Springs

 Until 1904, Lower and Upper Breitenbush were a single site.
-As a result of property division, President Theodore Roosevelt granted Upper Breitenbush to Claude Mansfield.
+As a result of property division, President Theodore Roosevelt granted Upper Breitenbush ( Breitenbush Hot Springs Retreat and Conference Center now) to Claude Mansfield.
 Lower Breitenbush became a federal property under the USDA Forest Service management.
 In the 1910s, the Forest Service leased Lower Breitenbush to Mark and Ada Skiff in order to build a resort.

 The resort was constructed and soon became popular among local residents and travelers.
-There were three dozens of cabins, a hotel, restaurant, store, campground, bathhouse with pools and steam sauna, and even its own small electric station.
-Also, a footbridge was built visitors to get across the river.
+There were three dozens of cabins, a hotel, a restaurant, a store, a campground, a bathhouse with pools and steam sauna, and even its own small electric station.
+Also, a footbridge across the river was built.

 After a few serious floods in the 1970s, the infrastructure of both Breitenbush Hot Springs was partially destroyed.
-The new owner of Lower Breitenbush Hot Springs was unable to rebuild the resort.
-Forest Service took a lease away from this owner.
-As a result, Lower Breitenbush was never restored.
+A new owner of Lower Breitenbush Hot Springs was unable to rebuild the resort.
+The Forest Service took a lease away from him and as a result, Lower Breitenbush has never been restored.

 Lower Breitenbush Hot Springs | Facts

-Location: 10 miles northeast of Detroit • Cascade Mountains • USA
+Location: 10 miles northeast of Detroit • Oregon • USA